-- Out-of-process: The JVM is created in its own process; interprocess communication occurs between the COM process and the WebLogic Server JVM process. - In-process: The entire WebLogic Server JVM is brought into the COM process; in effect, it's loaded into the address space of the COM client.
+- Out-of-process: The JVM is created in its own process; inter-process communication occurs between the COM process and the WebLogic Server JVM process. - In-process: The entire WebLogic Server JVM is brought into the COM process; in effect, it's loaded into the address space of the COM client.
 The WebLogic Server client-side classes reside inside this JVM.

-You determine which process your application uses by selecting the native-mode-in-process or native mode radio button in the regjvm GUI tool interface.
+You determine which process your application uses by selecting the native-mode-in-process or native mode radio button in the regivm GUI tool interface.

-Native Mode with the JVM Running Out-of-Process
+3.5.1 Native Mode with the JVM Running Out-of-Process